 Lesley Ellis School was first used as a demonstration school by Lesley College, where student teachers could be trained to write and practice curriculum within a creative and developmental model.
 The school was made up of small, diverse classes – much as it is today.

 In 1989, Lesley Ellis was relocated to its current home in Arlington, MA, where the school has continued to grow.
-At the urging of its childrens' parents, Lesley Ellis introduced an elementary program in 1994.
+At the urging of parents in the school, Lesley Ellis introduced an elementary program in 1994.
 Student enrollment began to rise steadily – and continues to do so today.
 In its earliest days as a preschool, Lesley Ellis served 40 children.
-Today, the school welcomes 170 students into its classes, ranging from preschool through sixth grade.
+Today, the school welcomes 170 students into its classes, ranging from preschool through eighth grade.